Tajik–Afghan bridge at Tem-Demogan

 The Tajik–Afghan bridge at Tem-Demogan was opened on 3 November 2002.
 It spans the Panj River.
-It was the first of four bridges planned to be built with the assistance of the Aga Khan Foundation.
+It was the first of four bridges planned for construction with the assistance of the Aga Khan Foundation.

 Tem is a microdistrict of Khorugh, in Gorno-Badakhshan Autonomous Province, Tajikistan, which is very sparsely settled.
-Many of the inhabitants there are Ismaili Muslims, followers of the Aga Khan.
+Many of the inhabitants are Ismaili Muslims, followers of the Aga Khan.

 Demogan is a location in Afghanistan.